Kariaro/ScrapMechanicTracer/README.md

 # ScrapMechanicTracer

-This script was made for ghidra.....

-This script will scan ScrapMechanic and return a file that lists all the function arguments and call locations..

-The idea of this script is to make it easier for modders to create new mods for ScrapMechanic.
+This is a plugin for ghidra and was created to make modding easier for the game ScrapMechanic.
+Because most commands are not documented this plugin was made to get all the function arguments and to dump them to a readable file.
+Here are some example on how the traces will look: [Examples](../res/traces).

+What this plugin does is to search for all values inside the global table **sm** and trying to understand the code flow of each function to reverseengineer the call stack.

-This should work on any version of Scrap Mechanic.
+This plugin is aimed to work on every version of ScrapMechanic without any problems.
+(Tested 0.4.0 - 0.4.6)

-# EVERYTHING BELOW IS NOT DONE YET...

 ### Installing

-> This is how you do bla. bla. bla
-> ...
+TODO

 ### Usage
-This is how you should use this code.

-### Step 1
-You should not use this code on a existing ghidra project.
-First you create a new project and you add ScrapMechanic.exe.

-### Step 2
-Run the script.
-This can take from 30 min to 2 hours the first time and will take 1 minute after this.
-Analyze the program. bla. bla. bla
+Specify the amount of threads you want the analyser to use and the maximum depth it is alowed so search.

+After that you press **Scan** and it will dump the trace to the selected **Trace Save Path**.